seunghokimj/python-serverless-crawler-demo/README.md

 Your Zappa deployments will need to be uploaded to a private S3 bucket.
 If you don't have a bucket yet, we'll create one for you too.
-What do you want to call your bucket? (default 'zappa-b2z0giw4k'): USERNAME-serverless-demo
+What do you want to call your bucket? (default 'zappa-ld67k976y'):

 What's the modular path to your app's function?
 This will likely be something like 'your_module.app'.
-Where is your app's function?: crawler
+Where is your app's function?: first_zappa

 You can optionally deploy to all available regions in order to provide fast global service.
 If you are using Zappa for the first time, you probably don't want to do this!
-Would you like to deploy this application globally? (default 'n') [y/n/(p)rimary]: n
+Would you like to deploy this application globally? (default 'n') [y/n/(p)rimary]:

 Okay, here's your zappa_settings.json:

 {
     "dev": {
-        "app_function": "crawler",
+        "app_function": "first_zappa",
         "aws_region": "ap-northeast-2",
         "profile_name": "default",
-        "project_name": "serverless-craw",
+        "project_name": "first-zappa",
         "runtime": "python3.6",
-        "s3_bucket": "USERNAME-serverless-demo"
+        "s3_bucket": "zappa-ld67k976y"
     }
 }

-Does this look okay? (default 'y') [y/n]: y
+Does this look okay? (default 'y') [y/n]:

 Done!
 Now you can deploy your Zappa application by executing: